Skip to main content

 Explanatory Note 2

-• identifying three elements used within a section of an item
+• describing the range of elements used within the section of the item.

-Justify use of elements to create a section of a Te Ao Haka item involves:
+Create a cohesive section of a Te Ao Haka item involves:

 Explanatory Note 3